 |It is strongly recommended that you mail your application documents by Certified Mail with Return Receipt with the United States

 Postal Services (USPS) or by courier service (for example, FedEx) to have proof that your application was received.

 It is important to consult your DSO advisor prior to leaving the U.S., as immigration regulations can change at any time.
 Currently, the following documents are required to return to the U.S.

 Please note: Your EAD will have a notation, “not valid for reentry to U.S.” This is printed on all EAD cards issued for OPT and simply means that the card alone is not sufficient for reentry to the U.S.

 Pre-Completion OPT: You can travel and return to the U.S. with a valid passport, valid F-1 visa stamp and your OPT I-20 endorsed by your DSO adviser within the last six months.
 You do not need evidence of a job or a valid EAD issued by USCIS to return to the U.S.

 The cap-gap extension of status applies to all F-1 students in all fields of study with pending H-1B petitions (whether the 12 month card or STEM extension) during the current fiscal year.
 For further details regarding your Cap Gap eligibility, visit our FAQ on the Cap-Gap for F-1 Students Finishing OPT.

 NOTE: Certain science, technology, engineering and mathematics (STEM) degree holders may be eligible for an additional 17 months of OPT in addition to the regular 12-month OPT.
 For Further information, please refer to OPT Extension for STEM Degree Holders and complete the OPT STEM Extension Request form.
-Following submission of the request form, an ISSS advisor will be in touch with you regarding your application for an extension.
+Following submission of the request form, your DSO advisor will be in touch with you regarding your application for an extension.